1. What is ECO?

 2. What obligations does ECO include?

-ECO has three distinct obligations:
+ECO has two distinct obligations:

 3. What measures can be installed under ECO?